-Historic hotels in Lisbon with pool
+Lisbon hotel with a pool

-Speaking of the pool… Yes, several Lisbon hotels are 5-star hotels with pools.
+Speaking of the pool… Yes, several Lisbon hotels are 5 star hotels with pools.

-Surrounded by lawns and with chaise lounges under umbrellas, this pool looked like a very inviting spot to relax.
+Surrounded by lawns and with chaise lounges under umbrellas, the pool looked like a very inviting spot to relax.
 Unfortunately, we were too busy enjoying Lisbon’s sights to take advantage of it!
 (I’ve promised myself, next time…)